marcelauliano/MitoHiFi/README.md

 MitoHiFi is a python pipeline distributed under the [License](LICENSE)

-MitoHifi was first developed to assemble the mitogenomes of the Darwin Tree of Life Project
+MitoHifi was first developed to assemble the mitogenomes of the Darwin Tree of Life Project (DToL) Find more on DToL [Darwin Tree of Life data portal](https://portal.darwintreeoflife.org/)

 --------------------------------------